Donor Wall at Carle Health

 • Put them on your donor wall.

 Organizations with the most sustainable philanthropic cultures know donors consistently give to compelling visions as they hold their own.
 Donors have the same aspirations for impacting the world as the organizations in which they invest.
-Because they feel deeply connected to the impact that these organizations are having, they see the organizations as a type of extension of their selves.
+Because they feel deeply connected to the impact that these organizations are having, they see the organizations as a type of extension of themselves.
 And organizations with the deepest culture of philanthropy see their donors in this same manner.

 When your entire organization lives by your mission, vision, and values, it will be the catalyst for connecting your organization to the community.